hartwigmedical/actin/algo/README.md

 - Nonsteroidal anti-androgen - Treatment names: Flutamide, Nilutamide, Bicalutamide, Enzalutamide, Darolutamide, Ketodarolutamide, Apalutamide

 2] 'Category' with specified 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Transplantation, Trial, Car T, Supportive treatment ; since these have a corresponding type in treatment model.
 For type, multiple types can be specified within one rule, separated by ";"

+Notes:
+- For category Taxane & Fluoropyrimidine, in case only 'Chemotherapy' configured (without further details), resolve to `UNDETERMINED`
+- For category Tyrosine kinase inhibitors, in case only 'Targeted therapy' configured (without further details), resolve to `UNDETERMINED`
+- For category Nonsteroidal anti-androgen, in case only 'Hormone therapy' configured (without further details), resolve to `UNDETERMINED`
+- For all rules asking for categories with specified type (2]), if only the requested category configured (without further details), resolve to `UNDETERMINED`

 ##### Rules related to prior primary tumors